 Hosea 11:1 When Israel was a child, then I loved him, and called my son out of Egypt.
 (KJV)

 Mitsrayim (Egypt) is an antetype of the world of sin, that we come out of when we repent and are immersed.
 Remember that the people of Yisra'el (Israel) were resident aliens in physical Mitsrayim for four hundred years, and they were redeemed by Yahuwah (the Spirit of Yahushua), the first born were saved by the blood of the passover lamb placed on their lintels, and all were taken toward the Promised Land.
 Of the originals who left Mitsrayim, only those who had the faith (Yahushua [Joshua] and Kaleb [Caleb]) entered into Kena'an (Canaan), while the others who left Mitsrayim with them died in the deserts because of their unbelief.
 This is the picture of people who obey the gospel today.
-They come out of spiritual Mitsrayim, redeemed by the blood of the Mashiach (the Passover Lamb), and become Sons of Yahuwah, receivers of the promise if they keep the faith, and journey toward the Promised Land of the New Yeruwshalom (Jerusalem).
+They come out of spiritual Mitsrayim, redeemed by the blood of the Mashiach (the Passover Lamb), and become Sons of Yahuwah, receivers of the promise if they keep the faith, and journey toward the Promised Land of the New Yeruwshalaim (Jerusalem).

 A better rendering of the verse is, "When Yisra'el was a lad, I loved him, and out of Mitsrayim I called My Son."
 (RNV)

 While the KJV has the archaic language dreaded by so many people, and the NKJV goes a long way toward correcting that problem, neither version is inspired, and therefore neither is error free.
 Care MUST be taken, regardless of the version that you are using.
 Even though I know absolutely that there is no inspired translation in existence, I highly recommend the Restored Names Version (RNV) as the most reliably rendered version around today.
-It is available free in several formats on this and other web sites (see Links to the RNV above).
+It is available free in several formats on this and other web sites (see Links to the RNV on the Resources page).